xcarlossilva/Library/README.md

-# Library
+# Library Manager
-LIBRARY is a structure of folders and scripts.
+LIBRARY is a manager of linked assets in a scene.